hacksmiths/2019.goldsmiths.tech/game.md

   <p><b>10:00 - 11:00</b>Workshop - Unity Feedback Sessions.
 Liz Mercuri from Unity will be on hand to give feedback and suggestions on work in progress.</p>
   <p><b>12:00 - 13:00</b>Workshop -  Ducks & Pants, branching narratives & Twine.
 Led by Raymond Vermuelen.
 This hands-on workshop teaches the basics of writing branching stories using the Twine platform, and serves as a primer on interactive fiction for writers of all experience levels.
 If you've ever wanted to learn about writing stories with multiple endings, here's your chance.</p>
   <p><b>13:00</b> Lunch</p>
   <p><b>14:00</b> Workshop - Foundry.
-Representatives from the Foundry will be on hand to give a session on using their technolgy to bring your visual creations to life</p>
+Representatives from the Foundry will be on hand to give a session on using their technology to bring your visual creations to life</p>
   <p><b>18:00</b> Dinner</p>
   <br><h3>Sunday</h3>
   <p><b>08:00</b> Breakfast</p>